Declutter your kitchen and make it work for you

 If you have enough space, consider adding an island or breakfast bar to your kitchen.
 It may seem like they take up a lot of space, but they can actually add a lot of storage.
 Double it up as table, or even place your hob or oven here, giving a sociable open plan feel.

 If you have a small kitchen, the way you use your space really matters.
-By choosing compact, space-saving solutions, multifunctional products and light-reflecting finishes, you can make your kitchen feel more spacious and a whole lot easier to use.
+By choosing compact, space-saving solutions, you can make your kitchen feel more spacious and a whole lot easier to use.

 Cabinets & drawers

 Once you’ve decided the layout of your kitchen, it’s time to think about the storage and the types of cabinet you want.
-Each style offers different advantages, from tall wall cabinets that use the whole height of your space, to larder units that can become home to your appliances or be turned into storage towers.
+Each style offers different advantages.
+Tall wall cabinets use the whole height of your space, larder units can house your appliances or be turned into storage towers.
 With our Caraway cabinet range, you can create a huge amount of combinations to suit your needs.
 Each cabinet works together seamlessly and lasts a long time.

 When choosing your cabinets, try to plan out the ‘zones’ of storage for the different items in your kitchen.
 From food and perishables to utensils and cleaning supplies, everything needs a place.